Humanitarian System-Wide Scale-Up Activation

 Against this backdrop, and to improve the effectiveness of the IASC’s response to a rapidly deteriorating humanitarian situation or sudden onset crisis, in November 2018, the IASC Principals endorsed the new system-wide emergency activation procedures, referred to as ‘SCALE-UP’.

-The IASC humanitarian system-wide Scale-Up activation protocols layout the measures and procedures to be taken at the global and national levels to ensure that “the humanitarian system” is better placed to respond collectively and effectively in contexts where the gravity of the humanitarian situation justifies the mobilization of system-wide capacities and resources, beyond standard levels, to respond to critical humanitarian needs on the ground.
+The IASC Humanitarian System-Wide Scale-Up Protocols are a set of internal measures designed to enhance the humanitarian response in view of increasing humanitarian needs and to ensure that IASC member organizations and partners can rapidly mobilize the necessary operational capacities and resources to respond to critical humanitarian needs on the ground.
 This exceptional measure will only be applied for a time-bound period of up to six months (which can be exceptionally extended by another 3 months).

 The following are the protocols and related documents: